billy4479/BillyEngine/README.md

 [![Build Status](https://github.com/billy4479/BillyEngine/actions/workflows/build.yml/badge.svg)](https://github.com/billy4479/BillyEngine/actions/workflows/build.yml)

-Some kind of 2D game engine, written in C++17 using SDL2 and EnTT to be used in future projects.
+Some kind of 2D game engine, written in C++20 using OpenGL and EnTT to be used in future projects.
 I wanted a simple entity framework to display some graphics in my C++ applications and here it is.
 It is not meant to be like Unreal / Unity / Godot, the most similar thing I could find is [olcPixelGameEngine](https://github.com/OneLoneCoder/olcPixelGameEngine) and [raylib](https://github.com/raysan5/raylib).
 Thanks also to [TheCherno](https://www.youtube.com/c/TheChernoProject) for [Hazel](https://github.com/TheCherno/Hazel) from which I took a lot of inspiration.

-I don't really care about the rendering part so for now it is done by SDL2 but maybe in the future I'll switch to OpenGL.
-It requires SDL2, SDL2_ttf and SDL2_img to be installed globally.
-I want to remove those dependencies in the future because on Windows is a pain :)

 I've developed it in Linux for Linux ~~but _should_ work on other platforms as well~~.
 Windows is WIP, OSX will probably not work.
 I'm not targeting mobile.